Free Online Tutoring With No Credit Card — What Actually Exists in 2026

 Frequently Asked Questions

 Why does UnlockGenius offer a free plan when most platforms don't?
 The free plan is designed to give every student — regardless of financial situation — access to adaptive AI tutoring.
-1 hour per month is genuinely useful for reinforcing specific concepts, trying the platform before upgrading, or supplementing other learning methods.
-It's also a demonstration that the technology works before asking for a subscription commitment.
+1 hour per month is genuinely useful for getting free homework help on specific concepts, trying the platform before upgrading, or supplementing other learning methods.

 Is the free plan actually the same technology as the paid plans?
 Yes.
-The same CereBRO AI engine, the same learner profiling, the same adaptive instruction.
+You get the exact same CereBRO AI engine, learner profiling, and adaptive instruction.
 The only difference is the monthly hours cap.

 Does the UnlockGenius free plan include ADHD/neurodivergent accommodations?
 Yes.
 CereBRO's neurodivergent detection and accommodation features are part of the core platform, not a paid add-on.
 The free plan includes full adaptive support for ADHD, dyslexia, and other learning differences.

 Can I use the free plan for SAT or ACT prep?
 Yes.
-CereBRO's SAT and ACT prep content is available on the free plan, within the 1 hour/month limit.
+CereBRO's test prep content is fully available on the free plan within the 1 hour/month limit.
 For intensive test prep requiring daily sessions, a paid plan provides more hours.